guilhermevrs/personal-website/content/archives/Scrum-velocity-chart/Scrum-velocity-chart.EN.md

 ## TL;DR Session

 * Velocity is not the holy grail, but a good indicator
-* Team velocity should be computed in average, pessimitic and optimistic
+* Team velocity should be computed in average, pessimitic and optimistic bounds
 * This data can be used prior the sprint start and for project forecast
 * A small excel file to compute your velocity [is shared here](#excel-gift)